AdobeDocs/experience-manager-65.en/help/journey-headless/developer/update-your-content.md

 The Assets HTTP API does allow you to **Read** your content, but it also allows you to **Create**, **Update** and **Delete** content - actions that are not possible with the GraphQL API.

-The Assets REST API is available on each out-of-the-box install of a recent Adobe Experience Manager as a Cloud Service version.
+The Assets REST API is available on each out-of-the-box install of a recent Adobe Experience Manager version.

 ## Assets HTTP API {#assets-http-api}